pusher/pusher-js/README.markdown

     mv config/config.yml.example config/config.yml # and edit

-Run a development server which serves bundled javascript from <http://localhost:4500/dev/version/pusher.js> so that you can edit files in /src freely.
+Run a development server which serves bundled javascript from <http://localhost:5555/pusher.js> so that you can edit files in /src freely.

-    ruby devserver.rb
+    bundle exec jbundle server

 In order to build the minified versions: